 #4 – Watch the Pressure You Exert.

 Hmmm… let’s see if I can explain this in another way… sometimes, the way we move can hurt us.
-Move TOO QUICKLY and we may injury our feet, legs, hand, arms, etc. The same could happen to the back while shoveling snow.
-This is where injuries like lower back strain, over-tensioning of muscles, pain radiating through other parts of your body, spasms and herniated disks could occur.
+Move TOO QUICKLY and we may injure our feet, legs, hand, arms, etc. The same could happen to the BACK while shoveling snow.
+This is where injuries like lower back strain, over-tensioning of muscles, pain radiating through other parts of your body, spasms, and herniated disks could occur.